victorbiga/engineering-management/README.md

   - Assign projects, not tasks
   - Making bets with a capped downside (the circuit breaker) and honoring them with uninterrupted time
   - Downhill versus uphill work and communicating about unknowns
+- [Project Management for Software Engineers](https://sookocheff.com/post/engineering-management/project-management-for-software-engineers/): a 5-step process to running a project.

 > The ultimate inspiration is the deadline.
 > — Nolan Bushnell